Use R in Power Query Editor

 - Create reports.

-- Do data cleansing, advanced data shaping, and dataset analytics, which include missing data completion, predictions, clustering, and more.
+- Do data cleansing, advanced data shaping, and semantic model analytics, which include missing data completion, predictions, clustering, and more.

 As a prerequisite, you must install the mice library in your R environment.
 Without mice, the sample script code doesn't work properly.
 The mice package implements a method to deal with missing data.